BBaysinger/bb-portfolio/frontend/src/components/common/sprite-rendering/README.md

 - `CssRenderer.ts`
 - `RenderingAllTypes.ts`

-This is already close to package-shaped, but it is not fully publishable as-is.
+This is already close to a package boundary, but it is not fully publishable as-is.

 ## React-Specific vs General-Purpose